Reptile Cryptosporidiosis

 • Anorexia

-In some cases, the infection may cause respiratory distress or even death.
-It’s important to seek veterinary care if any of these symptoms are present.
+In some cases, the infection can cause respiratory distress or even death.
+It’s important to get veterinary care if any of these symptoms are present.

 Diagnosing Cryptosporidiosis

 Diagnosing reptile cryptosporidiosis can be difficult, because the symptoms can be similar to other illnesses.
-To diagnose this infection, a veterinarian may perform a physical exam and take a sample of the reptile’s feces for testing.
+To diagnose this infection, a veterinarian will need to perform a physical exam and take a sample of the reptile’s feces for testing.

 The sample will be examined under a microscope to look for the presence of Cryptosporidium oocysts.
-In some cases, additional tests may be needed to confirm the diagnosis.
+In some cases, additional tests might be needed to confirm the diagnosis.

 Stages of Cryptosporidiosis